paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-014-miscellaneous.md

 ### Statutory Notes

 #### Codification
 Section, Pub.
 L. 100–420, § 2, Sept.
 8, 1988, 102 Stat.
-1577, which set out Congressional findings, was omitted from the Code as being of special and not general application.
+1577, which set out congressional findings, was omitted from the Code as being of special and not general application.

 #### Short Title
 Pub.
 L. 100–420, § 1, Sept.
 8, 1988, 102 Stat.
 1577, provided that Pub.
 L. 100–420, enacting this subchapter, could be cited as the “Lac Vieux Desert Band of Lake Superior Chippewa Indians Act”.